serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 To start the client on local, follow these steps:

-1. Kick start any backend service on local.
+1. Start any backend service on local.
 For example:

 ```
 cd app-backend/rest-api